ssvbio/ssvbio.github.io/_posts/2021-05-22-parse_NCBI_reference.md

 Now let us do this in steps:

-1.First index the genome.fna
+1. First index the genome.fna

 ```bash
 $ samtools faidx GRCh38_latest_genomic.fna
 ```

-2.Now this would create a .fai file.
+2. Now this would create a .fai file.
 This would contain all the contigs (headers) within NCBI reference.
 Let us grep this file with NC.
 This would print all the headers with NC (assumption is that all the headers with NC in them are chromosome sequences)

 ```bash